 How could Coin Street improve its services?

 I’d love to see more befrienders in the area.
 Vulnerable elderly people will not open their doors to anyone after 4pm in winter, which can leave them feeling isolated.
-Coin Street could run a ‘befriend the locals’ scheme, which could range from people popping their head in after work in the summer, or simply just giving them a ring when it’s dark in the winter – anything to let those who have no one know they’re not alone, not really.
+Coin Street could run a ‘befriend the locals’ scheme.
+This could range from people popping in after work in the summer, or giving them a ring when it’s dark in the winter.
+Anything to let those who have no one know they’re not alone.